n5k5i5/OTGuard-MVP-v1.0/README.md

 - Lab mode is ON by default (blocks public IPs).
 Use --unsafe to override in a lab environment only.
 - Example modules run in emulate mode by default.

+License
+- MIT License.
+See LICENSE file.

 Docs
 - docs/getting-started.md
 - docs/module-dev-guide.md
 - docs/architecture.md
 - docs/EULA.md

+Changelog
+- See CHANGELOG.md for release notes.